cisocrgroup/Resources/manuals/profiler-manual.md

 It is not necessary to install the profiler globally.
 You can install it to some convenient place in your home directory.
-If you want to install the profiler in you home directory instead of a system directory like `/usr/local/bin` (recommended) you need to set the `PREFIX` environment variable to a installation directory in your home directory.
+If you want to install the profiler in your home directory (recommended) instead of a system directory like `/usr/local/bin` you need to set the `PREFIX` environment variable to a installation directory in your home directory.
 In order for the system to find the installed executables, make sure that your systems `PATH` variable points to this directory: